Traditional Indigenous Recipes

 While it would be ideal to have a crust made exclusively from corn meal, the problem is that corn meal does not possess gluten and will not “behave” (that is, rise) like regular flour crust.
 This is why most recipes for “corn meal crust” have flour as the prominent ingredient.

-This recipe also uses flour and gluten in the crust mixture.
+This recipe uses flour and gluten in the crust mixture.
 The less flour you use, the crispier and more delicate the crust.
 You may need to eat the pizza with a fork instead of holding it.

 Crust: